- Telomeres are the short caps at the ends of our DNA strands that prevent the DNA from unraveling.

 - However, studies have shown that lengthening telomeres does not contribute to a higher cancer risk.
 In fact, longer telomeres can protect against cancer, especially given short telomeres are associated with genetic instability, which increases the risk of cancer.

-Telomeres are short pieces as the end of our DNA strands.
+Telomeres are short pieces at the end of our chromosomes.

 You can compare telomeres to the caps on our shoelaces that prevent the laces from raveling out.